Eduardo Majeroni: Australia

 The company returned to Europe by the RMS China on 5 December 1875, but without Majeroni, who was determined to stay, at least partly to learn the language, as urged by Mapleson.
-Whatever lines in English he needed had been learned by rote without understanding a word.

-He became proficient within months but never lost his North Italian accent; his wife learned just as quickly, moreover was able to play English parts perfectly.

 His next appearance in Australia was under contract to Samuel Lazar, in The Old Corporal, translated from a French play, (Note: Originally Le Caporal et la Payse ou Le vieux Caporal by Dumanoir and Adolphe d'Ennery, written for Frédérick Lemaître and Clarisse Midroy and translation (perhaps from the Italian version) credited to one Enrico Bellotti.) staged at Sydney's Theatre Royal commencing 24 April 1876, and was rapturously received.

 The play moved to the Royal Victoria Theatre and was followed by Society, or, A Mistake in Education.
 (Note: Society, or, A Mistake in Education, presented in Melbourne as Jealousy or Mistaken Education, from Un vizio di educazione (1872) by Achille Montignani (1819–1879), English translation by one François Morel of Melbourne.) on 24 July.

 D'Augigny's melodrama Friendship's Triumph, or, The Two Sergeants, translated by John Bushelle of Sydney, concluded the season.

 Brisbane followed in September, under the management of H. N. Montagu, better known as the owner of Sydney Punch.